akashvishwakarma27/WeatherApp/README.md

 ## Description

 This project is a simple Spring Boot application that provides APIs for user registration and weather forecast retrieval.
-Users can register with their name, email, and password, and then log in to receive a JWT token.
-Additionally, users can retrieve weather forecasts for specific locations.
+Users can register with their name, email, and password, and then log in to receive a JWT token, and then users can retrieve weather forecasts for specific locations.

 ## Features